robertorubioes/ancla/docs/deployment/mvp-deployment-guide.md

-# ANCLA MVP Deployment Guide
+# Firmalum MVP Deployment Guide

 ## Overview

-This guide provides a complete deployment strategy for ANCLA, optimized for **MVP speed** with the ability to scale and iterate quickly.
+This guide provides a complete deployment strategy for Firmalum, optimized for **MVP speed** with the ability to scale and iterate quickly.

 ---